equinix/ansible-collection-equinix/docs/modules/metal_project_bgp_config.md

 # metal_project_bgp_config

-Manage BGP config within Projec in Equinix Metal.
-You can use *project_id* lookup a bgp_config.If you want to create new bgp_config, you must provide *asn* and *deployment_type*.
+You can use this module to enable BGP Config for a project.
+To lookup BGP Config of an existing project, call the module only with `project_id`.

 - [Examples](#examples)